Understanding Process Serving in Snohomish County: A Pro Se Guide in 2026

 Location: 3000 Rockefeller Avenue, Everett, WA 98201

-Description: Handles major criminal and civil cases, including family law, probate, and guardianship.
+Description: Handles major criminal and civil cases, like family law, probate, and guardianship.

 Location: 3002 Wetmore Avenue, Everett, WA 98201

-Description: Deals with misdemeanor criminal cases, traffic violations, and city ordinance violations within Everett.
+Description: Deals with misdemeanor criminal cases and traffic violations in Everett.

 Location: 19321 44th Avenue W, Lynnwood, WA 98036

-Description: Focuses on misdemeanor criminal cases and traffic infractions occurring within Lynnwood.
+Description: Focuses on misdemeanor criminal cases and traffic infractions within Lynnwood.

 Location: 23204 58th Avenue W, Mountlake Terrace, WA 98043

-Description: Handles misdemeanor criminal cases and traffic violations for Mountlake Terrace.
+Description: Handles misdemeanor criminal cases and traffic violations in Mountlake Terrace.

 Location: 1015 State Avenue, Marysville, WA 98270